viniciussoares/helabs.github.com/_posts/work/en/2015-04-24-brasil-mesada.md

   - url: /images/projects/brasil-mesada/brasil-mesada-01.jpg
   - url: /images/projects/brasil-mesada/brasil-mesada-02.jpg

-about: Brasil Mesada is an App for Android and iOS to help you to expense management through an allowance card.
-From quick and easy way you can transfer money to the owner of the card from the phone.
-Freedom, autonomy and education to manage their own money .
+about: Brasil Mesada is an App for Android and iOS that helps you manage  expenses with an allowance card.
+Its quick and easy to transfer the card owner money from the phone.
+Freedom, autonomy and education for kids to manage their own money.

 project_team:
   - github: leaudro